 In a little background.
 My daughter who was a delightful surprise was born 9 months after my stepfather’s passing.
 Amazingly the day of my stepfather’s memorial my husband out of the blue said to me “We should have a baby girl and name her Ericka James after Rick (my stepfather)” My stepfather’s name was James Eric and he went by Rick.
 Little did he or I know but I was at this point just a few days into pregnancy.
-A little while later my mother was going through my stepfather’s night stand to look for a few things she was thinking of giving my boys and came across my baby ring.
-We were surprised and thought it strange that it was in HIS night stand.
+A little while later my mother was going through my stepfather’s nightstand to look for a few things she was thinking of giving my boys and came across my baby ring.
+We were surprised and thought it strange that it was on HIS nightstand.
 I knew once I found out I was pregnant it was going to be a girl, it was his way of letting me know I decided.

-My daughter is named after her grandfather in first name only.
+My daughter is named after her grandfather in the first name only.
 (I’m sure my mother will comment below regarding her middle name not being James it is a very touchy subject with her, and sometimes I do regret not following through and giving her that middle name).
 I spelled her name E”rick”a to honor the name he went by Rick.

-A few months after she was born I was sadden that she would never meet her grandfather.
+A few months after she was born I was saddened that she would never meet her grandfather.
 If there was anyone that had a way with children it was Rick, she would have had that man wrapped around her little finger.
 So I wrote a poem to give her one day and wanted to share it today.